-FEATURES OF A COMMERCIAL LEASE AGREEMENT
+FEATURES / HOW TO DRAFT A COMMERCIAL LEASE AGREEMENT IN CAMEROON

 - Parties: In drafting a commercial lease agreement, the full name and address of the lessor and lessee.

-- Premises: A complete description of the property / property in order to correctly identify the subject of the lease.
+- Premises: A complete description of the property/property in order to correctly identify the subject of the lease.